hantsy/spring6-sandbox/docs/jakarta-data.md

 }
 ```

-Unlike the Spring Data JPA, it depends on the general JPA stateful persistence, Hibernate implements Jakarta Data using `StatelessSession`, that means there is no first-class cache here, every change on the Database will be flushed immediately.
+Unlike the Spring Data JPA which depends on the general JPA stateful persistence, Hibernate implements Jakarta Data using the `StatelessSession`, which means there is no first-class cache here, every change applied on the Database will be flushed immediately.

 > More about the Jakarta Data support in Hibernate, read the new branded [Hibernate Data Repositories](https://docs.jboss.org/hibernate/orm/6.6/repositories/html_single/Hibernate_Data_Repositories.html).